LG, Samsung Display feel heat from little-known Chinese LCD makers

 As Korean display makers work on their response to this growing menace, Chinese UHD makers are enjoying the fattest margins in the industry.

-Even cross-strait rivals Innolux Corp (3481.TW) and AU Optronics Corp (2409.TW) have joined in the fray, drawn by promises of big profits.
+Even cross-strait rivals Innolux Corp and AU Optronics Corp have joined in the fray, drawn by promises of big profits.

 In the second quarter ended June, Shenzhen-listed BOE Technology reported an 8.9 percent operating profit margin, while China Star Optoelectronics Technology (CSOT), a unit of China's biggest TV maker TCL Corp, posted a 9.6 percent margin.